ThatNerdSquared/hyperfocus-app/README.md

 - Web app built with React and Express.js

 ## How do I access it?
-As of now this is very very incomplete so you're not going to find it running somewhere besides `localhost`.
-I wouldn't recommend cloning it either as there are likely many bugs or missing features.
+You can visit the app [here](https://hyperfocus-app.herokuapp.com).
+At the moment it only has one "room" so I wouldn't recommend using it for now.

-### Current Status: In progress but currently unusable
+### Current Status: Basic features done, usable but not very well featured.